andreaxie2054/STA304-PS2-Group-50/README.md

 ## Abstract

 In this report, we analyze how factors like family income, health, and minority affect people's feelings about life through a telephone survey on family in 2017 conducted by General Social Survey.
-We find out people with higher family income and higher self-rated health tend to have higher feelings about life, and males have lower feelings about lift in general.
+We find out people with higher family income and higher self-rated health tend to have higher feelings about life, and males have lower feelings about life in general.

 ## Introduction

 The general social survey on Family in 2017 that collects data via telephone is a sample survey with cross-sectional design, where the target population is all non-institutionalized citizens living in ten provinces of Canada older than 15 years old.
 The purpose of this survey is to monitor changes in living conditions and well-being of Canadians in the long run by gathering data on social trends, and also provide information for social policy to adjust and improve.
-In our model, we focus on how the family income, self-rated health and sex affect the well-being of people and find out the significance of the relationship between peoples??? feelings about life each factor.
+In our model, we focus on how the family income, self-rated health and sex affect the well-being of people and find out the significance of the relationship between peoples' feelings about life each factor.
 While concluding, point out how this survey can improve in the future.

 ## Data